Flokots/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Write a function that prints the 9 times table, starting with 0
 ### 10. a + b
 Write a function that adds two integers and returns the result.
+### 11. 98 Battery Street, the OG
+Write a function that prints all natural numbers from `n` to `98`, followed by a new line.